Regional Interactive Maps

 Attempts were made to salvage scrap iron from the ships during the Great Depression and the early 1940s.
 Bootleggers also favored Mallows Bay because it was easy to elude authorities among the shipwrecks.

 The wooden steamship fleet was created by the U.S. government as an effort to preserve precious steel during World War I. The steamships were not practical, however, and many ended up parked at Mallows Bay.
 Salvage workers concentrated on the 20 tons of bolts in each ship.
 Access today is by shallow-draft boats such as canoes and sea kayaks.

-For more information about the boat ramp near Mallows Bay, select this link.
+For more information about the "Ghost Fleet" of Mallows Bay, select this link.

 In 2010, the Charles County Government opened a small park near Mallows Bay to improve access to the site.
 The boat ramp is located at 1440 Wilson Landing Road, Nanjemoy, MD.
 It is open 7 AM to dusk, year-round.
 The site is located about 2 miles upstream from Purse State Park.
 It is described on the publication Water Trails in Charles County.
 Select this link to download a copy of the map.

 Yelp reviews for the Mallows Bay ship graveyard are shown below.